-In previous blogs, we discussed possible causes for lighting problems such as unexpected dimming and repeatedly burned out bulbs.
-In this week’s blog, we’re going to talk about yet another common problem: flickering.
+In previous posts, we discussed possible causes for lighting problems such as unexpected dimming and repeatedly burned out bulbs.
+In this week’s post, we’re going to talk about yet another common problem: flickering.
 Sometimes flickering can be fun and decorative, such as in these flicker flame chandelier lights, but in most cases it is undesirable.
 While flickering isn’t often a cause for alarm, it is always best to make sure it’s not part of a larger issue.
 Below are common reasons for flickering bulbs and which ones you need to be worried about.

 Fluorescent and LED Flickering: Could Be Normal

 Certain types of lighting technology are naturally more prone to flickering than others.
 For example, flickering sometimes occurs in fluorescent lights within the first minute or so of turning them on as the phosphors reach peak illumination, or when the bulbs are connected to a failing ballast.
 It is also possible for LED lights to flicker when improperly connected to a driver or with certain dimming systems.
 Neither indicates a serious electrical issue, but you may want to replace your lights if the flickering gets too annoying.

 The simplest reason your light bulb is flickering is because it was screwed too loosely into the socket.
 For many kinds of lights it may seem like a no-brainer to check for this, but for recessed lights or other fixtures in which the bulb is unexposed, it might come a little less easily to mind.
 Before you check for this issue, make sure to turn off your light and put on a heavy duty glove before grasping and tightening your light bulb as it’s likely to be very hot, especially if it’s been on for a while.
 If your light bulb continues to flicker after you’ve done this and turned the light back on, your problem lies elsewhere.